mwmbl/crawler-extension/README.md

 # An open source web crawler for the Mwmbl non-profit search engine - Firefox extension

-This is the next component in the [Mwmbl](https://mwmbl.org) non-profit search engine (see [discussion on Hacker News](https://news.ycombinator.com/item?id=29690877)) project: a distributed crawler where the clients run in volunteer's browsers.
+This is the next component in the [Mwmbl](https://mwmbl.org) non-profit search engine (see [discussion on Hacker News from December 2021](https://news.ycombinator.com/item?id=29690877)) project: a distributed crawler where the clients run in volunteer's browsers.
+This repo is for the Firefox extension, see also the [Crawler server](https://github.com/mwmbl/crawler-server), which is implemented in Python.

 Why?
 ----